minvws/nl-covid19-coronacheck-app-dgcg-integration/README.md

 * StaticProofApi: Middleware provides an API for external b2b systems to talk to.
 * IssuerApi: Contains the crypto services, this is an internal microservice called by ProofOfTestApi
 * ProofOfTestApi: Contains the crypto services called by Holder app.
-* HolderAppApi: Contains the non-crypto services called by the Holder app.
-* VerifierAppApi: Contains the service called by the Verifier app.

-The services in HolderAppApi and VerifierAppApi are designed to be used behind a CDN, the services they contain produce results which do not change very often.

 You can run the projects locally, one at a time, using the Docker images provided in each project.